mantik-ai/core/Bridges.md

 Open Points
 -----------

-- Most HTTP Implementations (and also the Standard) doesn't like servers resppnding while still receiving requests.
+- Most HTTP Implementations (and also the Standard) doesn't like servers responding while still receiving requests.
 This makes it necessary for a server implementing a Transformer to cache the whole request although the Mantik Bundle format would allow replying row per row.
   A possible solution for that would be web sockets.
+Also see this [Golang Issue](https://github.com/golang/go/issues/15527)

 Content Types
 -------------